We are accepting new cases

 10.17.22

-NIH study links hair relaxers and uterine cancer
+NIH study linked hair relaxers and uterine cancer

-The National Institutes of Health did a study using data from the Sister Study.
-They concluded that women who use hair-straightening products have a higher risk for uterine cancer than women who don’t .
+The National Institutes of Health studied data from the Sister Study.
+They concluded that women who use hair-straightening products have a higher risk of developing uterine cancer than women who don’t.
 Using the products more than four times a year doubled their risk of developing uterine cancer.

 This study added compelling evidence linking the increase in hormone-related cancers to toxic hair relaxers.
 This study was released days after the original lawsuits for hair relaxers were filed in Illinois.